ietf-wg-idr/RFC4271bis/rfc4271bis.md

      Otherwise, if at least one route among routes that are aggregated has ORIGIN with the value EGP, then the aggregated route MUST have the ORIGIN attribute with the value EGP.
-In all other cases,, the value of the ORIGIN attribute of the aggregated route is IGP.
+In all other cases, the value of the ORIGIN attribute of the aggregated route is IGP.

 AS_PATH attribute: